How a New Jersey Creative Agency Boosted Productivity at Work

 Dedicated Talk Spaces are ideal for conversations that extend beyond five minutes, but what about the quick pop-by desk visit?
 Whether it’s for a business question, a catch-up or a quick joke, a 30-second distraction can derail a train of thought.
 That can mean longer hours, missed deadlines, or both.
 But how can people know when you are in a state of deep concentration vs. in normal work mode?

 Taking a cue from the hotel industry, we created our own “Do Not Disturb” tags.
 If one of our team members has their Do Not Disturb tag hanging on their door, desk or computer, others know to steer clear.
-This visual signal has really helped our employees respect each other’s needs for privacy and upped our productivity.
+This visual signal has really helped our New Jersey Creative Agency employees respect each other’s needs for privacy and upped our productivity.
 It has also mitigated the discomfort many people felt in telling others that they had no time to chat at the moment.

 Do Not Disturb… yourself